Basic Hypnotherapy Certification

 Provided by the instructor:

-Support is provided throughout the training by telephone, Skype and/or e-mail.
+Support is provided throughout the training by phone, Skype, zoom and/or e-mail.
+We also have a private facebook group.

 The following is a detailed outline of what each section of the training program covers.